 This is a simple, but highly effective literacy game for preschoolers and younger primary / first grade children.
-It is part of free Time to Pee subscription, so join up, and you can download it on our premium membership site.
+It is part of our premium site, so join up, and you can download it without paying a penny.
+You also get 90% of the rest of our premium resources for free too.

 There are so many amazing kids printables on the site, alongside some for teachers and adults too.
 Why not take a look and subscribe today?